acmCSUFDev/fullyhacks-py-sqlite/README.md

 > SQLite table to Python objects in a more Pythonic way.
 For information on
 > Pydantic, see [Pydantic's documentation](https://docs.pydantic.dev/latest/).

+> [!IMPORTANT]
+> The `users` table in the example is not secure: it stores passwords in plain
+> text.
+In the real world, **you should never store passwords in plain text**.
+> Use a secure hashing algorithm like bcrypt or PBKDF2 instead.

 ## Learning

 The SQLite example is in the `example.py` file.
 The `example.py` file contains a